shawcharles/Causal-Inference-in-Marketing/docs/citation.md

 ---
-layout: page
+layout: single
-title: Citation
+title: "How to Cite"
 permalink: /citation/
+toc: true
+toc_label: "Formats"
+toc_sticky: true
 ---

-# How to Cite This Work

 If you use this book in your research or teaching, please cite it as: